Digging Into Vitamin D

 Scientists continue to study how vitamin D can help people, since it plays a role in many of the body’s functions.

-Manson’s team is following up on their findings in VITAL that suggest taking vitamin D supplements may lower the risk for developing an autoimmune disease A condition in which the body’s disease defense system mistakenly attacks the body’s own cells and tissues. or advanced cancer.
+Manson’s team is following up on their findings in VITAL that suggest taking vitamin D supplements may lower the risk for developing an A condition in which the body’s disease defense system mistakenly attacks the body’s own cells and tissues. or advanced cancer.
 They’re also testing whether vitamin D can reduce the risk of COVID-19 infection, severe COVID symptoms, and Long COVID.

 Booth and her team recently found that older adults with more vitamin D in their brains had a lower risk of dementia.
 But the study couldn’t tell whether vitamin D caused the lower risk.
 Her team is now doing more research to better understand how vitamin D affects brain health.

 She thinks the answer is likely to be complicated.
 “Vitamin D is important,” Booth says.
-“But there’s no evidence that a single nutrient will slow cognitive Related to the ability to think, learn, and remember. decline or prevent Alzheimer’s disease.”
+“But there’s no evidence that a single nutrient will slow Related to the ability to think, learn, and remember. decline or prevent Alzheimer’s disease.”

 Another research team, led by Dr. Sushil Jain at Louisiana State University, is investigating the connection between diabetes, vitamin D, and a molecule called glutathione.
 Glutathione helps the body use vitamin D efficiently.